Need to know

 Dyson isn't just about high-end vacuums.
 Their range of space-age bladeless fans, which can cost anywhere from around $550 up to $799, have also developed a cult following amongst lovers of the sleek design and fancy features.

 Pedestal fans and tower fans are great options if you can't install air conditioning or if you're renting and need a fast cooling fix.
 And they're certainly much cheaper to run than air con, costing around $30 to run over a summer as opposed to $150–300 for air conditioning (depending on the size of your house and the system you're using).

-But if the goal is to save cash on cooling down, do you really need to fork out the hundreds of dollars needed for a Dyson fan?
+But, if the goal is to save cash, do you really need to fork out hundreds of dollars for a Dyson fan?
 Particularly when you can pick up a pedestal fan for as little as $18 from places such as Big W and Kmart?

 Pros of a Dyson fan

 The Dyson fan range includes desk fans, tower fans, pedestal fans and 'Hot + Cool' fans that turn into portable heaters for the cooler months.

 Advantages of Dyson fans include:

 - they're easier to clean than basic pedestal fans as they don't have grills or blades that gather dust

 - they don't have fast-spinning blades that could hurt little hands

 - they have added features like remote controls to adjust airflow settings and sleep timers